A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 8. Nurse While Reclined

-Sorry, Mama.
 Breastfeeding with an overactive letdown requires a little extra effort with positioning.
 The main idea is to keep your baby’s head above your breast, allowing gravity to diminish some of your flow.
 I found the Australian hold (reclining football hold, basically), reclining cross-cradle, and side-lying positions to be the most helpful.

 9: Burp Your Baby Often

-This won’t help breastfeeding with an overactive letdown directly, but it will relieve a lot of pain for your baby.
 Infant gas is an endless cycle where your baby screams from gas pain, which creates more gas.
 Be sure to burp your baby every couple of minutes and definitely every time you switch to a different side.
 If your baby has a particularly difficult gas bubble, check out these gas relief exercises.
-This is probably my favorite video.
 I love Mr. Messy Pants 🙂

 10: Use Nipple Cream